-6.7.5.2 Suspend Initiation from the Link
+6.7.4.2 Suspend Initiation from the Link

 A link selects a port to become a suspend initiator by generating an extended PHY packet of type "PHY Register Write" to its own PHY.
 The PHY packet will have the node ID of the PHY associated with the link.
-The PHY packet will address the port Control register of the port to be selected as a suspend initiator with bit 1 (Suspend) in the data value field set.
+The PHY packet will address the port Control Set register of the port to be selected as a suspend initiator with Suspend set.

 The suspend initiator node will arbitrate the bus.
-When the node gains control of the bus, it generates an extended PHY packet of type "PHY register write" with its own node ID, port ID, and control register value with bit 1 of the data field set - as if it were going to set its own Suspend bit.
+When the node gains control of the bus, it generates an extended PHY packet of type "PHY register write" with its own node ID, port ID, and register value with bit 1 of the data field set - as if it were going to write its own Suspend bit.
 This notifies all other nodes on the bus (at least those that are interested) of the event.
 The Bus Manager (if not the node that generated the PHY packet) understands that it did not send the PHY packet, therefore, it knows the only other condition which would result in such a packet is when the suspend initiator request came from a nodes own link.
 The Bus Manager performs the same internal processing (if any) as it would have if it had sent the PHY packet.

-The suspend initiator asserts TX\DATA\END to all of its connected and active ports followed by a short reset to all connected and active ports except the target, which is sent a TX\SUSPEND\NOTIFY (Arb\A\Tx = 'Z,' Arb\B\Tx = '1').
+The suspend initiator asserts TX\DATA\END to all of its connected and active ports followed by a short reset to all connected and active ports except the target, which is sent a TX SUSPEND NOTIFY (Arb A Tx = 'Z,' Arb B Tx = '1').